General Practice Management Plans (Care Plans)

 - Yearly health assessment for people 75 years plus

-- Australian Defence Force Personnel who have left the forces within the last 12 months (once only)
+- Australian Defence Force Personnel who have left the forces within the last 12 months (Yearly for five years)

 - Yearly for people who identify as Aboriginal &/or Torres Strait Islander origin